seed-hypermedia/mintter/docs/nix.md

 ## Install

+**UPDATE 2020-11-11:** Nix has improved installations for Catalina since we started using it.
+Check the official installation guide if you're running macOS Catalina or older.

+---

 Nix is a really nice _cross-platform_ package manager.
 Think `brew` but supporting multiple versions at the same time, and ability to create hermetic and isolated environments for any software.
 It will not mess around with your